The Tim Newfields Homepage

 6. JAPAN STUDIES & ASIAN HISTORY

 I have a deep interest in the history, culture, and language of Japan.
-I am particularly interested in the history of the Suruga region and in the remarkable developments which took place during the Meiji Era (1868 - 1912).
-Since November 1996 I have been editing a monthly newsletter which highlights the developments in and around Shimizu .
+I am particularly interested in the history of the Suruga Bay region and in the remarkable developments which took place during the Meiji Era (1868 - 1912).
+From 1996 - 1998 I edited a monthly newsletter which highlights the developments in and around Shizuoka City.

 Relevant Articles I've Written -